The Thought Experiment

 The Y Chromosome Skew

-In order to explain as much as possible about the mirror without having to continually launch into a lot of long, drawn-out explanations, I decided that the Mirror Universe would be, mainly, explained via a genetic mutation.
-But the Mirror Universe is so close to our own that I wanted a fast-moving mutation, one that would run through the genome like a forest fire.
+To explain as much as possible about the mirror without having to continually launch into a lot of long, drawn-out explanations, the easiest explanation is a fast-moving genetic mutation, one that runs through the genome like a forest fire.

 Marcus was a real historical figure.
 In ancient Rome, he was a tribune in 450 BC.
 That's true history.
 Now for my spin.

 In the mirror, Marcus had a genetic mutation (the Y Chromosome Skew).
 As a result, he produced sperm that were about 75% XY (e. g. with the potential for creating sons) and 25% XX (with the potential for fathering daughters).
 The true ratio is a lot closer to 50-50.
 Marcus was drenched in testosterone and, as a result, was bigger and stronger than most men, too.
 He was also (and this is where fantasy truly takes its leave from reality) better-endowed than most men, and was a better lover.
 Hence Marcus had the following things going on with him: